 Box is a great alternative to Google Drive and Dropbox that allows you to save and share important files securely.
 You can also easily connect it with tools like Office 365, Google Apps or Slack.

-Dropbox is a very popular cloud storage that is free to use with limited space.
+Dropbox is a very popular cloud storage provider that is free to use with limited space.
 Save your files and share them with others if needed and let them edit or add new stuff.

 Google Drive.
 The classic.
 No need for much explanation.
 Store and collaborate on spreadsheets, documents and much more with your normal Google account.